katydid/parser/references/protobufs.md

 * bool
 * string:	A string must always contain UTF-8 encoded or 7-bit ASCII text, and cannot be longer than 232.
 * bytes:	May contain any arbitrary sequence of bytes no longer than 232.
-* float: Floating point values are represented using 64-bit (double precision) IEEE754 format.
+* float: Floating point values are represented using 64-bit (double precision) IEEE754 format (Little Endian 32-bit and 64-bit IEEE 764 floating-point numbers).
-* double: Floating point values are represented using 64-bit (double precision) IEEE754 format.
+* double: Floating point values are represented using 64-bit (double precision) IEEE754 format (Little Endian 32-bit and 64-bit IEEE 764 floating-point numbers).
 * message
 * repeated
 * optional